baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 * janrain.settings.type = 'embed'; // suggested

-* janrain.settings.redirectUri = location.href; // required
+* janrain.settings.redirectUri = location.href; // required.

+Specifies the page to be redirected to after signing in.

 ### Interacting with the Widget from the iOS Host App